 Entrepreneurs: boost your business with The Vegan Society

-If you've worked hard to create a wonderful product that vegans worldwide will love and enjoy - then don't be shy - shout it from the rooftops!
-By registering your product / service with the Vegan Trademark and displaying the sunflower, you'll be assuring your customers that your products agree with their ethics.
+If you've worked hard to create a wonderful product that vegans worldwide will love and enjoy then don't be shy - shout it from the rooftops.
+By registering your product or service with the Vegan Trademark and displaying the sunflower, you'll be assuring your customers that your products agree with their ethics.
 You will be giving them the confidence to buy.
 The Vegan Trademark was introduced in 1990 and is currently displayed on over 16,000 products worldwide - and growing.
 Don't miss out, find out more about the Trademark process and how to register here.